akshat-khare/OpenRobertaWikiLocal/Google-Summer-of-Code-2018.md

-We will apply for Google Summer of Code 2018.
+We have been selected as an org for Google Summer of Code 2018!

-Keep your fingers crossed, that we get accepted ;-) ...

 ## Application instructions
 Before you apply, please have a look at what we have already developed.
 Play around with our [lab](https://lab.open-roberta.org), fork the robertalab repository, try to install and run it locally.
 Feel free to ask us for help, if necessary.